On Ruan's Cohomological Crepant Resolution Conjecture for the complexified Bianchi orbifolds: The centralizers of finite cyclic subgroups in the Bianchi groups

+It is well-known \cite{binaereFormenMathAnn9} (cf. also \cite[Prop.
+1.13, p.
+40]{ElstrodtGrunewaldMennicke}) that any element of~$\Gamma$ fixing a point inside real hyperbolic 3-space $\mathcal{H}^3_\R$ acts as a rotation of finite order.
+And the rotation axis does not pass through the interior of the Bianchi fundamental polyhedron, because the interior of the latter contains only one point on each $\Gamma$-orbit.
+Therefore, we can easily refine our $\Gamma$-equivariant cell structure such that the stabilizer in~$\Gamma$ of any cell $\sigma$ fixes $\sigma$ point-wise: We just have to subdivide the facets and edges of the Bianchi fundamental polyhedron by their symmetries (and then again spread out the subdivided cell structure on $\mathcal{H}^3_\R$ using the $\Gamma$-action).
+This has been implemented in practice~\cite{Rahm_homological_torsion}, and we shall denote $\mathcal{H}^3_\R$ with this refined cell structure by $Z$.

-The \emph{$\ell$--torsion sub-complex} is the sub-complex of $Z$ consisting of all the cells which have stabilisers in~$\Gamma$ containing elements of order $\ell$. \end{df} For $\ell$ being one of the two occurring primes $2$ and $3$, the orbit space of this sub-complex is a finite graph, because the cells of dimension greater \mbox{than 1} are trivially stabilised in the refined cellular complex.
+\begin{df} Let~$\ell$ be a prime number.
+The \emph{$\ell$--torsion sub-complex} is the sub-complex of $Z$ consisting of all the cells which have stabilizers in~$\Gamma$ containing elements of order $\ell$. \end{df} For $\ell$ being one of the two occurring primes $2$ and $3$, the orbit space of this sub-complex is a finite graph, because the cells of dimension greater \mbox{than 1} are trivially stabilized in the refined cellular complex.
 We reduce this sub-complex with the following procedure, motivated in~\cite{accessing_Farrell_cohomology}.

 \begin{ConditionA} In the $\ell$--torsion sub-complex, let $\sigma$ be a cell of dimension $n-1$, lying in the boundary of precisely two $n$--cells $\tau_1$ and~$\tau_2$, the latter cells representing two different orbits.
-Assume further that no higher-dimensional cells of the $\ell$--torsion sub-complex touch $\sigma$; and that the $n$--cell stabilisers admit an isomorphism $\Gamma_{\tau_1} \cong \Gamma_{\tau_2}$. \end{ConditionA}
+Assume further that no higher-dimensional cells of the $\ell$--torsion sub-complex touch $\sigma$; and that the $n$--cell stabilizers admit an isomorphism $\Gamma_{\tau_1} \cong \Gamma_{\tau_2}$. \end{ConditionA}

 Where this condition is fulfilled in the $\ell$--torsion sub-complex, we merge the cells $\tau_1$ and $\tau_2$ along~$\sigma$ and do so for their entire orbits, if and only if they meet the following additional condition.
-We use Zassenhaus's notion for a finite group to be $\ell$--\emph{normal}, if the centre of one of its Sylow $\ell$--subgroups is the centre of every Sylow $\ell$--subgroup in which it is contained.
+We never merge two cells the interior of which contains two points on the same orbit.